Brookfield Property Partners: World-Class Real Estate At Fire-Sale Prices

 GGP is an operator of high-quality malls that can be compared to the largest player in this space, Simon Property Group (SPG).
 It should not be compared to lower-quality names such as CBL (CBL), which has a different risk/reward profile.

-Given this strong decline in the retail space ,the performance of BPY is actually surprisingly good.
+Given this strong decline in the retail space, the performance of BPY is actually surprisingly good.
 This can be seen in the following slide:

 Source: Brookfield Property Partners

 It's clear that the changing retail landscape has hurt the performance of BPY, but it also creates new opportunities.
 Now that valuations have come down significantly, this has decreased the future risk of the portfolio and increased its yield.
 In addition, now that the current prices are lower, alternative uses become an attractive option.
-This changing landscape creates the need for redevelopment, and allows Brookfields skill set to stand out and create outsized returns for unitholders going forward.
+This changing landscape creates the need for redevelopment and allows Brookfield's skill set to stand out and create outsized returns for unitholders going forward.

 Unit Buybacks

 Buying units below their intrinsic value does wonderful things to the valuation of individual units.
 BPY has bought back $230M worth of units, resulting in a roughly 4% reduction in units outstanding.
-This is a clear signal from management that they consider the units undervalued, and a reason why I like this name more than Brookfield Infrastructure Partners (BIP) (you can read my recent article on BIP here).
+This is a clear signal from management that they consider the units undervalued and a reason why I like this name more than Brookfield Infrastructure Partners (BIP) (you can read my recent article on BIP here).

-While buying back stock might be normal practice for blue-chip stocks, REITs -- and especially externally managed REITs -- usually focus on issuing units to grow the business even if the units are undervalued.
+While buying back stock might be a normal practice for blue-chip stocks, REITs -- and especially externally managed REITs -- usually focus on issuing units to grow the business even if the units are undervalued.
 This is a terrible business strategy that is way too common.
 My analysis is that the primary reason many REITs do issue units is to grow the scale of their paycheck instead of increasing the value of individual units.
 That BPY is not doing this while seeing opportunities to invest in shows that management is capable, trustworthy and focusing on individual units.
 BPY is externally managed by Brookfield Asset Management (BAM), which is also an interesting investment opportunity.

 Opportunistic Investments

 Brookfield Property Partners is moving more resources into their opportunistic strategies.
 While it makes sense to seek the highest returns and use their specialized knowledge, this also increases the risks involved.
 The reasons that those projects generate higher returns is that they have execution risk.
 Management at Brookfield has a great track record in that regard, but when a sudden recession hits I would imagine that those opportunistic assets are more vulnerable.
-In addition, investments in opportunistic funds and developments makes it more difficult to value BPY since their cash flows are distorted.
+In addition, investments in opportunistic funds and developments make it more difficult to value BPY since their cash flows are distorted.

 Valuation